Bad St. Leonhard im Lavanttal

-Bad Sankt Leonhard im Lavanttal (Sveti Lenart v Labotu) is a spa town in the district of Wolfsberg in the Austrian state of Carinthia.
+Bad St. Leonhard im Lavanttal (Sveti Lenart v Labotu) is a spa town in the district of Wolfsberg in the Austrian state of Carinthia.

 Geography

 The municipality lies in the upper Lavant valley (Lavanttal) north of the district capital Wolfsberg.
 The municipal area comprises the cadastral communities of Erzberg, Görlitzen, Kliening, Bad Sankt Leonhard proper, Schiefling, Schönberg, Theißing, and Twimberg.

-Bad Sankt Leonhard has access to the Süd Autobahn (A2).
+Bad St. Leonhard has access to the Süd Autobahn (A2).
 The Lavant Viaduct across the valley was inaugurated in 1986; with a height of 165 m, it is the second highest bridge in Austria.